protonpopsicle/django-cl2csv/README.md

 django-cl2csv
 ===

-cl2csv is a tiny Django app for adding export functionality and interface to the built-in admin's list views.
+cl2csv is a tiny Django app for adding export functionality to the built-in admin list views.
 Fields can be hidden from export.
 The name is short for "Change list to Comma Separated Values".

 Installation
 ---